-The main difference between KYC and CDD is that apart from the emphasis on financing, CDD controls are carried out in a process, and communication with the customer continues.
-From start to finish.
-The CDD provides a continuous assurance framework, especially for organizations that handle many day-to-day transactions, such as banks and real estate.
-They use sophisticated software developed to monitor fund movements and detect suspicious situations or "red flags."
-Thus, the CDD maintains the good work carried out with KYC from the beginning to the end of the customer relationship and stakeholder activity and always provided assurance that the organization's systems are not used to launder criminal proceeds.
+Moreover, CDD is carried out in a process, and communication with the customer continues throughout the entire business relationship.
+It includes a continuous assurance framework, especially for organizations that handle many day-to-day transactions, such as banks and real estate.
+They use sophisticated software to monitor fund movements and detect suspicious situations or "red flags."
+This maintains the good work carried out with KYC from the beginning to the end of the customer relationship and stakeholder activity and always provides assurance that the organization's systems are not used to launder criminal proceeds.

-Therefore, the CDD is an important integral part of the AML program and is checked at regular intervals, including transaction volume, amount of money, and geographic distribution.
-However, as a warning note, software systems need to be checked and updated regularly to get results.
-Depending on the nature and complexity of automated systems' controls, the "regular intervals" at which monitoring is repeated are different for each system.
-They may change every day or every year.
+It is essential to note that CDD is an integral part of the AML program and is checked at regular intervals, including transaction volume, amount of money, and geographic distribution.
+However, the software systems used to monitor and detect suspicious activity need to be checked and updated regularly to ensure their effectiveness.
+Depending on the nature and complexity of automated systems' controls, the "regular intervals" at which monitoring is repeated may differ for each system.

 The increasing frequency of regulatory changes has rendered traditional AML controls ineffective, posing a significant risk to businesses.
 In response to this challenge, Sanction Scanner offers solutions to companies' AML control problems, including issues with excessive workload and false positives.

 By automating the AML checking process, Sanction Scanner helps companies streamline their operations and reduce the risk of financial crimes.
 Customers can select the country or regulator data they want to use in their fight against money laundering, providing them with the flexibility they need to comply with changing regulations.